AutumnNippert/ocr-translate/README.md

-# Screen Capture Translate
+# [Whatever name this becomes later]

 ## Overview
-Screen Capture Translate is a live OCR overlay application that captures a region of your screen, recognizes words using OCR, and displays real-time translations in a user-friendly interface.
+This is a live OCR application that captures a region of your screen, recognizes words using OCR, and displays real-time word translations.

 ## Features
-- Live screen capture from any monitor
+- Live screen capture from any monitor (ish)
-- Real-time OCR using Tesseract or EasyOCR
+- Real-time OCR using paddleocr
 - Instant translation of recognized words (German → English)
-- Responsive UI with word list prioritized by mouse position
+- Responsive UI with word list prioritized by mouse position (X11 only)
-- Details panel with definitions and example sentences
+- Details panel with detailed breakdown of word information

 ## Installation